 This is one of the shortest and most simple scripts I have.
 It could be extended and maybe I will do so one day.
 I'm not really good at programming an probably there are way more efficient and elegant ways to approach this.
 Nonetheless, it gets the job done.
 I like automation to save time and improve things and this is a good example.

-I bought the rum a few days later for 56€, which means 7.5€ or roughly 12% saved.
+I bought a bottle of the rum a few days later for 56€, which means 7.5€ or roughly 12% saved.
 Cheers!